 The lab studies the quantitative operation of the systems that living cells use to sense, represent, transmit, and act upon information to make decisions that determine their future fates.
 One system under study is a prototypic cell signaling system in budding yeast, the pheromone response system.
 When appropriate (which is frequently) experimental work proceeds in concert with efforts to account for observed quantitative behaviors by simulation.
 Lab has extended similar work to systems operating in single cells of tissues in a metazoan, Caenorhabditis elegans.
-Because the lab studies system operation in single cells, we also study the causes and consequences of cell-to-cell variation in function of these systems, and the mysterious persistent cell physiological states that underlie much of this variation.
+Because the lab studies system operation in single cells, we also study the causes and consequences of cell-to-cell variation in function of these systems, and the still-mysterious persistent cell physiological states that underlie much of this variation.
 Differences in these physiological states can have significant effects on the function of the organism that continue over the organism's life.

 For the past three years, the lab has also included an experimental social science component.
 Some of this work continues under the aegis of the Center for Biological Futures, a two-year pilot project that brought together biologists with scholars in the social sciences and humanities, including anthropologists and philosophers, to better understand how biological knowledge and capability are shaping human affairs in the 21st century.
 This work included a significant collaboration with investigators at the University of Washington, in the project Biological Futures in a Globalized World.
-Brent and other lab members are frequently able to participate in government and other advisorial settings to help shape the overall course of future research, and al lab members are encouraged to identify and analyze how the outcomes of their research and the ongoing increases in biological knowledge and capability might shape human affairs.
+Brent and other lab members are frequently able to participate in government and other advisorial settings to help shape the overall course of future research, and all lab members are encouraged to identify and analyze how the outcomes of their research and the ongoing increases in biological knowledge and capability might shape human affairs.